OpenLiberty/liberty-tools-eclipse/docs/user-guide.md

 - Define a Liberty server.xml configuration file at location src/main/liberty/config.

 - Configure the [Liberty Maven Plugin](https://github.com/OpenLiberty/ci.maven#configuration) or [Liberty Gradle Plugin](https://github.com/OpenLiberty/ci.gradle#adding-the-plugin-to-the-build-script).
-We recommend using newer versions of the plugins as several important bug fixes have been included in recent versions.
+We recommend using newer versions of the plugins as several important fixes and enhancements have been included in recent versions.

   Recommended minimum versions of: